OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 In the Icelandic alphabet, Z is obsoleted!!!

-Ok but at lest we cans ay Z is the last letter if we consider plain english letters.
-Unfortunately no. Here's Estonian alphabet:
+Ok, but at least we cans say Z is the last letter if we consider plain English letters.
+Unfortunately no. Here's the Estonian alphabet:

 A, B, D, E, F, G, H, I, J, K, L, M, N, O, P, R, S, Š, Z, Ž, T, U, V, Õ, Ä, Ö, Ü.